im-djh/CMD/README.md

 ## Download
 Option 1: Log in [here](http://39.98.109.195:1000/) using the username "Guest" and the password "guest_CMD" to download the dataset.

-Option 2 (Recommended): Get CMD from [Hugging Face](https://huggingface.co/datasets/jinhaodeng/CMD/tree/main) for a quicker download experience
+Option 2 (Recommended): Get CMD from [Hugging Face](https://huggingface.co/datasets/jinhaodeng/CMD/tree/main) for a quicker download experience.

 ## :balloon: CMD Cross-Mechanism Domain Adaptation 3D Object Detection Challenge